 The hand in particular is an image that still gives me goosebumps.
 It is, for me, the greatest act of nonviolent resistance in history.
 It’s Gandhi on the Salt March.
 It’s Rosa Parks on the bus.
 It’s Wounded Knee.
 It’s what Mark Millar was channeling with Cap’s speech in Civil War about planting yourself like a tree — which the Buddha does, his feet entwined like roots.

-While the image of Christ on the Cross is also extremely powerful, it sends a different message: the endurance of suffering — surely important in an ever-imperfect world, and something I wish the peddlers of rage would heed, but for me, it is a waiting: the worship of passive resignation, the acceptance of that which you wish were different but isn’t.
+While the image of Christ on the Cross is also extremely powerful, it sends a different message: the endurance of suffering — surely important in an ever-imperfect world, and something I wish the peddlers of rage would heed, but for me, it is a waiting: the worship of self-sacrifice and stoic resignation, the acceptance of that which you wish were different but isn’t.

-I prefer the image above (more below), also of a poor man dressed in rags, having abandoned wealth and title, with not a single possession to his name, assaulted by every evil and injustice in the world.
-But where Christ suffers and dies, The Buddha touches the earth and says “I am here, just as deserved as thee.
-And I will not be moved.”
+I prefer the image above (additional versions below), also of a poor man dressed in rags, having abandoned wealth and title, with not a single possession to his name, assaulted by every evil and injustice in the world.
+But where Christ suffers and dies, The Buddha touches the earth and says “I am here.
+I have no castle or servants or fine clothes.
+But I am just as deserved as thee.
+I have no armies, I raise no weapon.
+But I will not be moved.”

 The following is taken from Joseph Campbell’s description of the Enlightenment in his book The Hero with a Thousand Faces: